Seattle Insurance Bad Faith Lawyer

 ● Your company failed to approve or deny your claim, even after you submitted adequate proof of your loss and adequate documentation of your coverage.

-● Your company failed to provide you with a reasonable explanation for your denial, even after request of written proof.
+● Your company failed to provide you with a reasonable explanation for your denial, even after the request of written proof.

 ● Your company lacks published, reasonable standards for the acceptance and denial of claims.

-Contact a Seattle Bad Faith Insurance Attorney
+Contact a Seattle Insurance Bad Faith Attorney

 Our insurance bad faith attorneys have a wealth of knowledge of the insurance industry as well as in the area of bad faith claims.
 Your attorney will determine whether bad faith exists, and advise you regarding your next steps, including the advisability of legal action.
 If the next step includes litigation, our attorneys possess the experience necessary to take your case to trial and obtain the best possible outcome for your claim.
 If you believe you experienced bad faith insurance, contact Washington Injury Law for a free consultation.